- Future Now | Securing Digital Success 2018-2020

 Access to eduroam® is available to all staff and students with an active WesternAccount.
 Conditions apply.

 When visiting a participating organisation, you will need to connect to the organisation's eduroam® wireless system, which will usually use the SSID eduroam.
-Login with your WesternAccount credentials (formerly known as MyUWSAccount credentials).
+Login with your WesternAccount credentials.
 Please note that your user ID or login name will be:

 Your password will be your regular WesternAccount password.